VCACanada/docs-external/starlink/instructions.md

 ## Contacting VCAC IT

-If you have questions about the installation process, please contact VCAC IT via email: admins.canada@vca.com.
+If you have questions about the installation process, please contact VCAC IT using the contact information included with the Starlink kit.
 If you are onsite and need immediate support, please contact your supervisior or speak with the hospital manager onsite to get in contact with VCAC IT via telephone.
 For privacy, the direct phone number is not published and should not be provided to clinic staff.